Head Coach - David Marsh

 Assistant Coach - Marko Djordjevic

-Marko Djordjevic is in his third season as the top assistant coach of the University of California San Diego men's and women's swimming and diving programs in 2016-17, after being named to the post in July of 2014.
-He aided the Tritons in a volunteer capacity during the 2013-14 season.
+Marko Djordjevic is in his fourth season as the top assistant coach of the University of California San Diego men's and women's swimming and diving programs in 2017-18, after being named to the post in July of 2014.
+He aided the Tritons in a volunteer capacity during the 2013-14 season, and is thus in his fifth year on the Canyonview Aquatic Center deck.
+Djordjevic added the title of recruiting coordinator ahead of the 2017-18 campaign.

 Djordjevic has prior coaching experience at San Diego club programs North Coast Aquatics and Pacific Swim, as well as having held numerous posts at the international level, primarily for his native Serbia.
 He is a 2007 graduate of Serbia's University of Novi Sad.